Dan-Stacey/teamable/README.md

-# teamable
+# Teamable

-This is an application for managing employee profiles (created as part of a bootcamp covering the entire SDLC).
+This is an application for managing employee profiles - project to learn the whole software development lifecycle.

+### To run the tests execute

+    npm run test

+### To package the application execute

+    npm pack